Ken-Kabutu/RxChecker-Project/README.md

  The webApp will display information about the meal searched.

  On the shuffle icon, once clicked the WebApp refreshes the page.

+ ## Contributing
+ To contribute to RxChecker, follow these steps: